jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 In these scenarios, the support function of the business will have to employ some out-of-band authentication process to verify the claim (by an existing member of the organization) and resolve it manually, which eventually affects the necessary transfer of financial responsibility to another person in the `Organization`.

 In the case where the support/success function of the business wishes to "force-cancel" a customer's `Subscription`, they can use the API: `PUT /subscriptions/{Id}/force-cancel` with a privileged `EndUser` with the `PlatformRoles.Operator` role.
-This will "force-cancel" the subscription and then it gives the customer the opportunity to "reclaim" the `Subscription` with an existing `BillingAdmin` of their `Organization`.
+This will "force-cancel" the subscription, and then it gives the customer the opportunity to "reclaim" the `Subscription` with an existing `BillingAdmin` of their `Organization`.

 > In these cases, if support/success teams enact these resolutions, some interruption to the service (for all members) may be necessary while the financial responsibility is resolved.